Skiing and Snowboarding with Los Angeles Kids: Ski Day Trips!

 Snow board show off!
 Photo courtesy of Big Bear Mountain Resort

-A mere 100 or so miles from Los Angeles, Big Bear Mountain Resorts is a hugely popular destination.
+A mere 100 or so miles from Los Angeles, Big Bear Mountain Resorts is a hugely popular skiing destination.
 Choose from two distinct ski areas within two miles of each other: Snow Summit offers "a traditional alpine atmosphere," while Bear Mountain boasts a more youthful, heavily snowboard-friendly environment.
 Both offer ski and snowboard classes.

 880 Summit Blvd